stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ```
 <br>

-Now, contemplate two complex exponential functions with distinct frequencies: $e^{j2\pi t}$ and $e^{j3\pi t}$.
+Now, let's consider two complex exponential functions with distinct frequencies: $e^{j2\pi t}$ and $e^{j3\pi t}$.
 When visualized in the complex plane with both real and imaginary axes, the two functions coincide, making it challenging to differentiate between them, as illustrated below.

 ```{image} ./figures/comp_exp2.png
 :width: 420